Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Kinematic viscosity

+Eq.~\eqref{ds}, which can be formally derived using relativistic hydrodynamics \cite{Kovtun:2012rj}, substitutes the non-relativistic expression $\nu=\eta/\rho$. $\nu$ in relativistic and non-relativistic case are identical under the replacement $\rho \rightarrow \epsilon+p$.
+The momentum susceptibility can be written by using the thermodynamic identity:

-In the part of the QCD phase diagram where the QGP is observed, the quark baryonic chemical potential is small, $\mu/T \ll 1$, and the second term in $\chi_{\pi\pi}$ can be neglected.
-This can be verified using relativistic hydrodynamics \cite{Kovtun:2012rj}, together with the experimental value for $\eta/s$ given by \cite{Song:2010mg}:
+where $\mu$ and $q$ are chemical potential and charge density, respectively.
+In the case of QGP, $\mu$ and $q$ are the baryonic chemical potential $\mu_B$ and baryon number density $B$, respectively.
+In the part of the QCD phase diagram where the QGP is experimentally observed, the baryonic chemical potential is small, $\mu/T \ll 1$, and the second term $\mu q$ can be neglected, leading to: